by

 "Compassion is the real essence of religion..I myself feel and also tell other Buddhists that the question of nirvana will come later.
 There is not much hurry.
 But if in day to day life you lead a good life, honestly with love, with compassion, with little selfishness: then automatically it will lead to nirvana." - H.H. the XIVth Dalai Lama (7)

 All paths seem to have essentially two stages and/or messages.
 One, time is precious, and we have work to do, and, two, that very disposition is a stumbling block to realization.
-One has to try hard in the beginning, but then stop seeking for liberation.
+One may have to try hard in the beginning, but then stop seeking for liberation.
 It is an inevitable paradox, given our human condition.
 Yet, even when in the ‘striving’ mode, one can still not ‘hurry’ or ‘worry’; it is possible and necessary to have peace while yet on the road to perfection.

 This is one way of saying it is necessary to love oneself, in order to love others.
 This, too, of course, is a paradox.
 The aspect of 'trying' in either case will fail, which in itself will lead to success!
 Nevertheless, the application of such self-love is not negative ego, but a negation of negative ego, which likes to hide behind a wall of denial and inferiority.
 Perhaps for those in the West, this is more important than the great battle or struggle with ego that the traditions are always talking about.
 I say, let it live, let it achieve, don’t harm it too much.
 Let it come out of hiding.
 Become unique.
 This is not to be naive, but rather, to be the divine expression.
 You are anyway.
 Know the fallible human person to be Atman as well.
 It’ll make things easier in the long run.
 Alan Cohen writes: